aserper/AudioBookRequest/docs/content/docs/getting-started/running-the-app/bare-metal.md

 2. Run the python script to fetch and download all required javascript files:
    `uv run python /app/util/fetch_js.py`.
 This should populate your `static/` directory with some new js files.
-3. Initialize the database with migrations:
+3. Initialize the database with migrations (now fully compatible with PostgreSQL):
    ```bash
    uv run alembic upgrade heads
    ```